 Well, you can get always get a synthetic filler instead, which last a lot longer.
 The reason for that is that they simply do not get absorbed by our body.
 These can last as long as five years, and potentially even more in some cases, but are slightly more risky and definitely more expensive.

-Are Botox and dermal fillers the same?
+Are Anti wrinkle Injections and dermal fillers the same?

 What could go bad with dermal fillers?